Step 5: How to create a portfolio website that impresses hiring managers

 How many recent graduates do you know with their own website?

 Not many, I’d wager.
+Not many established professionals have one, either.
 That’s the point.

 Dive into this road map to leave the other 199 candidates behind whenever you apply for a job.